Sectional planters for garden perimeter

 Planting

-In summary, a sectioned planter scheme in metal offers many advantages, and once all of the on-costs [like planting, maintenance and irrigation] are properly factored in, then it can provide excellent long-term value, as well as delivering ‘the wow factor’.
+In summary, a sectioned planter scheme in metal offers many advantages.
+And once all of the on-costs [like planting, maintenance and irrigation] are properly factored in, then it can provide excellent long-term value, as well as delivering ‘the wow factor’.

-Related Projects
+Example Projects